AtharSayed/Intellitube/Readme.md

 7. Displays all analysis results within a beautiful, clean, and concise **custom web interface**.
 8. Provide a proper report with timestamp for download and document purpose of the entire process
 9. Transcript correction using local Mistral via Ollama to fix transcription errors.
+10. Integrated a sentiment analysis dashboard using Streamlit with 10+ visuals and detailed insights from comments.

 ---